mdg583/AOC/2025/Day2/Readme.md

 ## Part 2

 The function f above can be modified to divide the number length by n and repeat each part n times.
-But it is also possible to just figure out what repeated number is the next/previous compared to a given full number, which makes this fast.
+But it is also possible to just figure out what repeated number is the next/previous compared to a given full number, which makes it faster.

 ``` R
 library(dplyr)